Data-Driven Logistic Regression Ensembles With Applications in Genomics: Split Logistic Regression Models

+This penalty directly measures the overlap between coefficient vectors of different models.
+When two models both include the same variable $j$ with non-zero coefficients, the penalty adds a cost proportional to the product $|\beta_j^g||\beta_j^h|$.
+Larger coefficient magnitudes in shared variables incur greater penalties, creating a strong incentive for models to utilize different sets of predictors.

+This formulation encourages diversity by forcing models to focus on different aspects of the data: when one model captures a particular signal using certain variables, other models are directed to find alternative representations using different variables.
+We selected this specific penalty form because it maintains the multi-convex structure of the objective function enabling efficient optimization, operates directly on model coefficients rather than predictions preserving interpretability, and allows for a continuous trade-off between diversity and accuracy through the parameter $\lambda_d$.
+In high-dimensional settings with correlated predictors, this leads to models that capture complementary information, approaching the prediction problem from different perspectives while sharing variables only when their predictive value sufficiently outweighs the diversity penalty cost.

 The tuning constants $ \lambda_s, \lambda_d \geq 0 $ control the amount of shrinkage and diversity between the models, respectively.
-Letting $\lambda_{d} \to \infty$, enforces that the diversity penalty $ P_d\left(\bbet^h, \bbet^g\right) \to 0 $ for all $ g \neq h $ so that the active variables in each of the individual models will be distinct.
-In this case the models in the ensemble will be fully diverse in the sense that they do not share any predictor variables.
-On the other hand, it can be seen that for $\lambda_{d}=0$, the solution for all individual models is the same and equals the solution of the logistic elastic net optimization problem with the same penalty parameter $\lambda_{s}$.
-Hence, split logistic regression is a generalization of regularized logistic regression.
-By applying the split statistical learning concept to logistic regression, this method allows selection of $ G > 1$ models that each provide a relationship between the predictors and response, and can be combined well in an ensemble.
+Letting $\lambda_{d} \to \infty$, enforces that the diversity penalty $ P_d\left(\bbet^h, \bbet^g\right) \to 0 $ for all $ g \neq h $ so that the active variables in each of the individual models are distinct.
+On the other hand, it can be seen that for $\lambda_{d}=0$, the solution for all $G$ individual models is the same.
+In this case all models are equal to the logistic elastic net solution with penalty parameter $\lambda_{s}$, which is then also the split logistic regression ensemble solution.
+Hence, split logistic regression is a generalization of regularized logistic regression and allows for the selection of $ G > 1$ accurate and potentially diverse models.
+Note that since both $\lambda_{s}$ and $\lambda_{d}$ are chosen by CV, the degree of sparsity and diversity is driven by the data.